WHISKEY BY THE FIRE

 Our final whiskey of the evening was the highly acclaimed Powers John’s Lane Release – a rich, earthy and spicy single Pot Still whiskey aged for no less than 12 years.

 At each stage, Joe was keen to hear our own feedback, asking preferences between the serves and also what particular flavours and smells we were getting from each.
 It's at this point you find how well your taste buds/sense of smell compares against others.
 As usual, mine took a while to get going, having to hear the suggestions of others before muttering in agreement "ahhh, yeah, uh-huh".
-Strangely, it wasn't until I went back again and tasted/smelt the Gold Label and Three Swallows that I could properly tell the difference.
+Strangely, it wasn't until we went back again and tasted/smelt the Gold Label and Three Swallows that I could properly tell the difference.

 The night finished off with something a bit special from Powers' Midleton distillery - something that money couldn't buy, which really got a few people's ears pricked.